rjflanagan95/task-extension/README.md

 This is a currently untitled app meant to be a one-stop-shop for everything you need to keep in mind as you go about your day.
 Features a clock, local weather, reminders, tasks with due dates, and customizable lists.

 ## Tech
 The back-end is written with Node, running on an Express server and Mongo database.
-The front-end is built with React.js and custom CSS.
+The front-end is built with React.js, React-Bootstrap, and custom CSS.
 User authentication is through [Passport.js](http://www.passportjs.org/), and currently only supports Google OAuth 2.0.
 The weather information comes from the [Open Weather Map API](https://openweathermap.org/).

 ### Major Changes (v2)
-- New component layout
+- New component layout with React-Bootstrap
-- New clock and weather panel
+- New clock and weather panel using Open Weather Map API
-- Turned three goals panels into two lists
+- Turned the three goal panels into two lists, which can be renamed
 - Created new Settings tab, where location and list names can be edited

+---

 ## Current Issues
 ### Settings Menu Not Refreshing